nguyenanhhao221/commit-gen/README.md

-# Git Commit Message Generator
+# CommitGen - AI-Powered Git Commit Message Generator

-A smart Git commit message generator powered by Google's Gemini AI that analyzes your staged changes and recent commit history to create well-formatted, conventional commit messages.
+A **core library** and CLI tool for generating intelligent Git commit messages using Google's Gemini AI.
+Designed to be integrated into various tools like Lazygit, Neovim, VS Code, or used standalone.

 ## Features

 - 🤖 **AI-Powered Analysis**: Uses Google Gemini to understand your code changes
+- 📦 **Core Library**: Clean Go package that can be integrated into any application
+- 🔌 **Multiple Integrations**: CLI tool, IDE plugins, git hooks, or custom applications
 - 📝 **Conventional Commits**: Generates properly formatted commit messages following industry standards
 - 🔍 **Context Aware**: Analyzes both your diff and recent git history for consistent style
-- ⚡ **Fast & Lightweight**: Simple Go binary with minimal dependencies
+- ⚡ **Fast & Lightweight**: Minimal dependencies and clean architecture
 - 🎯 **Detailed Messages**: Creates both concise subject lines and informative commit bodies
+- 🛠️ **Configurable**: Custom prompts, models, and working directories

 ## How It Works